ulisesmac/clj-graph-traversal/README.md

 ## Usage

-You can see a graph example with `example-graph`.
+To see a graph example with `example-graph`.
 The namespace `graph.core` comes with the next functions:

 - `make-graph`
 - `shortest-path`
 - `eccentrycity`
 - `radius`
 - `diameter`

-You can run `(doc function-name)` to see its usage.

 Here is a brief example of execution: